Use of a colon in English

 • It’s time you follow what he said: “You don’t lose; you learn.”

-Now, let’s look at some important points related to using a colon in a sentences.
+Now, let’s look at some important points related to using a colon in a sentence.

 Important points to note